jvanirsel/sailboat/README.md

 module load netlib-lapack/3.11.0-gcc-8.5.0-hlxv33x
 module load cmake/3.27.9-gcc-8.5.0-5bfhfkk
 ```
-These use the older GCC version (8.5.0) since it is the one that includes the lapack module.
+These use the older GCC version (8.5.0) since this is the one that includes the lapack module.
 Next, run
 ```sh
 source ~/.bash_profile
 ```